decentralized-identity/faq/docs/spec.md

 All methods are expected to be maintainers of systems and infrastructure that are built on top of them.
 They are each specified by a published, registered, and ideally well-maintained **specification**.
-This specification explains how to validate a DID (namespace rules), where to query and what to expect back when resolving a DID, etc. The [registry](https://w3c.github.io/did-spec-registries/#the-registration-process) of compliant specifications for DID Methods is maintained by a dedicated W3C working group, currently the [DID-core WG](https://w3c.github.io/did-core/), and
+This specification explains how to validate a [[ref:DID]] (namespace rules), where to query and what to expect back when resolving a DID, etc. The [registry](https://w3c.github.io/did-spec-registries/#the-registration-process) of compliant specifications for DID Methods is maintained by a dedicated W3C working group, currently the [DID-core WG](https://w3c.github.io/did-core/), and